×

 • Cantonese is spoken as a national language in: China, Guangdong.

 You will also get to know the continents where Chinese and Cantonese speaking countries lie.
-Based on the number of people that speak these languages, the position of Chinese language is 1 and position of Cantonese language is not available.
+Based on the number of people that speak these languages, the position of Chinese language is 1 and position of Cantonese language is 1.
 Find all the information about these languages on Chinese and Cantonese.

 Chinese and Cantonese Language History